john-science/john-science.github.io/_posts/2019-08-11-git-stash-workflows.md

 layout: post
 title: "Git: to Stash, or not to Stash"
 tags: [Software, Git]
-summary: A simple introduction to git stash workflows
+summary: A quick introduction to git stash workflows
 ---
 {% include JB/setup %}